-Varanasi is another sacred Hindu city with a very old history.
-Known as the city of Lord Shiva, the god of creation and destruction, it's believed that anyone who dies here will be liberated from the cycle of reincarnation.
+Varanasi is another sacred city in India with a very old history.
+Known as the city of Lord Shiva, the god of creation and destruction, it's believed that anyone who dies in Varanasi will be liberated from the cycle of reincarnation.
 Even a wash in the Ganges River is said to cleanse away all sins.

 The fascinating thing about this mystical city is that its rituals are revealed openly to along the many riverside ghats, which are used for everything from bathing to burning the bodies of the dead.

-Yoga, blessings, massages, shaves, and games of cricket are among the other activities you'll find performed along the river edge.
+Yoga, blessings, massages, shaves, and games of cricket are among the other activities you'll find performed by the river's edge.

-Varanasi has an airport and is connected by direct flight from major cities including Delhi, Kolkata, Mumbai, Lucknow, and Khajuraho.
+Varanasi has an airport and is connected by direct flight from major cities in India including Delhi, Kolkata, Mumbai, Lucknow, and Khajuraho.

 When to Visit

 October to March are the best months to visit Varanasi.

 This is when the weather is at its coolest.
 Winters are refreshing and pleasant.
 The temperature gets uncomfortably hot from April onward, easily reaching 35 degrees Celsius (104 degrees Fahrenheit).
 This is followed by monsoon rain from July to September.